 Phase 1: October – December 2021

-The aim of the first phase of the project was to better understand the specific needs of digitally excluded individuals and families living in temporary accommodation (TA).
+The first phase of the project aimed to better understand the specific needs of digitally excluded individuals and families living in temporary accommodation (TA).

 Based on early engagement with boroughs and other key partners, LOTI was aware that residents living in all forms of temporary accommodation experience a range of barriers to getting online, including lack of wifi provision in hostels, limited or no access to suitable devices, etc.